cliff-rosen/kh/_specs/chat-system-spec.md

 ┌───────────────┐
 │  text_delta   │  Streaming tokens...
 │  text_delta   │
-│  text_delta   │
 └───────────────┘
         │
-        ▼ (if tools requested)
+        ▼ (if tool requested)
 ┌───────────────┐
 │  tool_start   │  Tool begins
-│ tool_progress │  Stage updates with progress %
-│ tool_progress │  More updates...
+│ tool_progress │  Progress updates...
-│ tool_complete │  Tool done, emits [[tool:0]] marker
+│ tool_complete │  Tool done
 └───────────────┘
         │
-        ▼ (loop back for more text/tools)
-┌───────────────┐
+        ▼ (agent may call more tools or generate more text) ┌───────────────┐
 │  text_delta   │  More streaming...
 └───────────────┘
         │
         ▼
 ┌───────────────┐
-│   complete    │  Final payload with workspace_payload
+│   complete    │  Final payload with tool_history
 └───────────────┘
 ```

 ---

-## 3. Tool System
+## 4. Backend: Tool System

-Tools are capabilities the agent can invoke regardless of UI state.
-They are globally registered and can return workspace payloads for rich visualization.
+Tools are globally registered and available regardless of which page the chat is on.

-### Backend: Tool Configuration
+### Tool Configuration

 Location: `backend/tools/registry.py`